rememberSoftwares/yacana/README.md

 INFO: [AI_RESPONSE]: { "city": "NY" }
 Temperature = 20
 ```
 The tool was called with `{ "city": "NY" }` which returned 20.
-Good !
+Good!

 ---